rkhamis/0-orchestrator/docs/setup/dev.md

 For the next 3 steps you have two options:
 - Do it all manually as documented here below in the linked sections
-- Or run the AYS Server, the Resource Pool Server and the Bootstrap service in a Docker container, leveraging two bash scripts that automate all this
+- Or run the AYS Server, the 0 Rest API Server and the Bootstrap service in a Docker container, leveraging two bash scripts that automate all this

 The automated setup is documented below in the two first sections:
 - [Create and start the Docker container](#docker-container)